bosky101/statsd-core/README.md

 ### Step3: Check if it's running

-	docker images # should show the docker-stats image docker ps # should show the image with PORTS XYZ->8125/udp
+	docker images # should show the docker-stats image docker ps # should show the image with PORTS XYZ->8125/udp, 8126

 	#test
+	echo "stats" | nc $HOSTNAME 8126

 Your statsd instance is now available